|January 6, 2025

 What are the benefits of CLA?

-CLA burns body fat and helps with weight loss
+CLA helps with body fat and weight loss

-Conjugated Linoleic Acid Benefits_Burn more body fatSay it with me: Butter burns fat!
-The most well-established benefit of CLA is its fat-fighting power.
-Successful human studies show that doses of 3 to 4 grams daily build muscle mass and promote body fat loss in healthy, overweight, and obese participants.[1][2][3]
+Conjugated Linoleic Acid Benefits_Burn more body fatSay it with me: Butter helps with fat burning!
+The most well-established benefit of CLA is its ability to help with fat mass, Successful human studies show that doses of 3 to 4 grams daily helps to build muscle mass and may promote body fat loss in healthy, overweight, and obese participants.[2][3][4]

-Conjugated linoleic acid can affect your weight loss through several pathways.
-Several studies show that the 10,12 CLA isomer acts on PPAR-gamma receptors to inhibit the genes responsible for fat storage and adipocyte (fat cell) production, preventing weight gain from the start.[4]
-(Bonus points: reducing fat storage also boosts your liver performance, and can reduce the fatty deposits behind atherosclerosis.)
-At the same time, CLA increases your body’s energy expenditure, helping you to burn fat faster than you build it.[5]
+Conjugated linoleic acid can affect your weight management through several pathways.
+Several studies show that the 10,12 CLA isomer acts on PPAR-gamma receptors to inhibit the genes responsible for fat storage and adipocyte (fat cell) production, which can prevent weight gain to some extent.[5]
+At the same time, CLA increases your body’s energy expenditure, helping you to burn fat faster than you build it.[6]

-Human studies also show that CLA can increase satiety (your feeling of fullness) — part of the reason grass-fed butter is so perfect in Bulletproof Coffee.[6]
-The theory here is that 10,12 CLA actually decreases the expression of certain hunger-signalling factors in the hypothalamus area of your brain.[7]
+Human studies also show that CLA can promote satiety (your feeling of fullness) — part of the reason grass-fed butter is so perfect in Bulletproof Coffee.[7]
+The theory here is that 10,12 CLA actually inhibit the expression of certain hunger-signaling factors in the hypothalamus area of your brain.[8]

-The anti-inflammatory functions of conjugated linoleic acid, like other inflammation-busting foods, help it support nearly every system in your body.
-Studies show that CLA plays a role in regulating your body’s inflammatory and immune responses, as well as boosting liver health to support detoxification.[8][9]
+Studies show that CLA plays a role in your body’s immune responses, as well as boosting liver health to support detoxification[9][10]

-Conjugated linoleic acids bolster the immune system and helps build resistance to infections, inflammatory disorders and other immune system imbalances like autoimmune disease and allergies.[10]
+Conjugated linoleic acids may bolster the immune system and help with building resistance to other immune related challenges like allergies.[11]

 These results suggest that consuming CLA could benefit other chronic inflammatory conditions.